 Strokemark offering the home rehab support you need

 Strokemark is here to fill in the gap.
-We have developed an app to help you with your home rehab, giving you a full program and the support you need.
-We offer courses that help improve your walking and your hand and arm function.
+We are developing an app-supported program to help you with your home rehab, giving you a full plan and the support you need.
+Our program helps improve your walking and your hand and arm function.
 We even help you keep track of your progress.
-Email us if you are interested in our home rehab program.
+Contact us if you are interested in learning when our program is available in your area.

 The lead author of this original article is P. Piran from The State University of New York (SUNY) Downtown Medical Center, New York, New York.